angch/goboids/README.md

 # goboids

-Swee Meng said he wanted to write a boids in PyGame
+Swee Meng said he wanted to write a boids in PyGame.

+And he did it! https://github.com/sweemeng/pygame-boids

 ## Running